POM: Prescription only medicine

 Concomitant use with cisplatin can lead to an increased risk of nephrotoxicity and ototoxicity.

-The hypotensive activity of bendroflumethiazide may be increased by baclofen and tizanidine.
-Bendroflumethiazide may enhance the neuromuscular blocking activity of non-depolarising muscle relaxants, such as tubocurarine, gallamine, alcuronium and pancuronium.
+Diuretic-induced hypokalaemia may enhance the neuromuscular blocking activity of non-depolarising muscle relaxants, such as tubocurarine, gallamine, alcuronium and pancuronium.
 An enhanced hypotensive effect may occur with tizanidine.

 Bendroflumethiazide is best avoided for the management of oedema or hypertension in pregnancy as it crosses the placenta and its use may be associated with hypokalaemia, increased blood viscosity and reduced placental perfusion.